Kotti/Kotti/docs/developer-manual.rst

 Add views, subscribers and more
 -------------------------------

-:ref:`kotti.includes` allows you to hook ``includeme`` functions that you can use to add views, subscribers, and configure other aspects of Kotti and more.
+:ref:`pyramid.includes` allows you to hook ``includeme`` functions that you can use to add views, subscribers, and more aspects of Kotti.
 An ``includeme`` function takes the *Pyramid Configurator API* object as its sole argument.

 Here's an example that'll override the default view for Files: